rrjanbiah/JTVFire/README.md

 |:--:|
 | *Screenshot of the home screen on the Firestick, displaying "0 sessions (wake lock held)," indicating that JTVServer is up and running.* |

+### FAQ (Frequently Asked Questions)

+1. **Does it work on Android TV?**

+As mentioned above, the goal of the project is to enable it to run on the TV and easily initiate the installation setup process.
+However, the instructions, except for the install script, were focused on Firestick and its helper apps.

+In short, the install script should work on any Android phone and Android TV.
+On a non-Firestick device, you'll need to find an alternative method to sideload apps and use a different remote app to easily type the commands.

 ### TODO